iYadavVaibhav/stem/docs/2-Data-Engineering/apache-spark.md

 Enables scalable and fault-tolerant stream processing of live data streams.
 Data can be ingested from many sources like Kafka, Flume, and HDFS, and can be processed using complex algorithms.

 In stream processing it is important to maintain the current state.
-It can help to resume a halted pipeline or restart on faliure.
+It can help to resume a halted pipeline or restart on failure.

 - Checkpoints
   - Saves the job-state to persisted location (HDFS/S3)
-  - recover job state on faliure and restart
+  - recover job state on failure and restart
   - save metadata and RDDs, like Kafka Offsets, state tracking by Keys, RDDs requiring transformation across multiple batches.

 - Watermarking - It lets manage late data arrival in even-time window operations.
-Spark waits for data to arrive, keeps trak of events and ordering
+Spark waits for data to arrive, keeps track of events and ordering

 - Keys Tracking - Keys can let track current state, key is modified if state changes.

 ## Spark SQL - Spark Analytics with Spark SQL

-- Spark SQL is part of Spark whcih lets use SQL interface to interact with data.
+- Spark SQL is part of Spark which lets use SQL interface to interact with data.
 - It supports batch and streaming.
 - It lets analyse data in same pipeline.